sakroutamine/Project_2024/Report.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/30f52c7f-25d7-4550-a61e-292242e4c047">

 In these graphs, we observe the performance of the merge sort algorithm for different input types: perturbed, random, reverse, and sorted.
-The first two graphs show that random input consistently results in the worst performance, with a sharp increase in time as the input size grows.
+The first two graphs show that random input consistently results in the worst performance, with a sharp increase in time as the processor count grows.
 Perturbed input behaves similarly but is slightly better than random.
-Sorted and reverse inputs, on the other hand, remain the most efficient, especially for larger input sizes, where their performance growth is more gradual.
-The third graph shows minimal variation between input types when handling smaller inputs, likely indicating that all types are processed quickly and similarly in smaller data sets.
-As the data size grows, random input clearly performs the worst likely due to the nature of the merge sort algorithm which would require merging and swapping elements for elements that are not sorted.
+Sorted and reverse inputs, on the other hand, remain the most efficient, where their performance growth is more gradual as the number of processors increase.
+The third graph shows minimal variation between input types when handling smaller inputs, likely indicating that all types are processed quickly and similarly across all variations made to processor count.
+As the processor count grows, random input clearly performs the worst likely due to the nature of the merge sort algorithm which would require merging and swapping elements for elements that are not sorted increasing its overhead by the most amongst all input types.

 #### 4.1c